 The wildlife refuge, which offers an easy walk along miles of boardwalk, is a must-see destination for all ages and hiking abilities.

-You’ll want to remember your binoculars to find all the wildlife — and your mask to keep safe on these busy trails.
+You’ll want to remember your binoculars to find all the wildlife.
 The refuge is stroller-friendly and wheelchair-accessible.

 The wildlife refuge hike with kids